vl4ds/Documentation/smartapp-web-services-developers-guide/tutorial-part2.rst

     # This is the URI we will use to get the endpoints once we've received our token
     endpoints_uri = 'https://graph.api.smartthings.com/api/smartapps/endpoints'

-    # just store the token globally
-    # This is a HORRIBLE idea in a real application, of course.
-    # But, it works for our example
-    thetoken = ''

     options = {
       site: 'https://graph.api.smartthings.com',
       authorize_url: '/oauth/authorize',